3Ricoo/SingleCellNet/readme.txt

-This is new beginning for SingleCellNet
+This is a new beginning for SingleCellNet